LucDuponcheelAtGitHub/PSBP/README.md

-# Program Specification Based Programming in `Lean`
+# Program Specification Based Programming

 **author** Luc Duponcheel

+**implementation language** `Lean`

+## Warning

-**warning** Expect frequent changes and/or additions.
+Expect frequent changes and/or additions.

 ## Naming conventions

 Every document uses its naming conventions.
 Below are the two most relevant ones of this document.

 - The word "programming" has a general meaning : (the process of) writing code.
-- The word, `"program"`, intentionally shown in typewriter font, has a specific, technical meaning : it is used as the name of the parameter of various programming related `Lean` binary type constructor classes.
+- The word "program" has a specific meaing : it refers to`program`, intentionally shown in typewriter font, the name of the parameter of various programming related `Lean` binary type constructor classes.

-I hope that the naming conventions above do not lead to any confusion.

 By the way, the title of this document uses the naming conventions above.

+Anyway, I hope that the naming conventions above do not lead to any confusion.

 ## About